dotlang/language/README.md

 auto pp = this.method2;  //called later by: pp(1, 2, 3);
 auto xp = (int x, int y) -> x+y;  //again compiler will find and assign appropriate Fucntion interface
 //for example for above case type of xp will be Function<int, int, int>
-//if returning multiple values, it can be Function<tuple(int, int), int, int>
+//if returning multiple values, it will be an anonymous struct

 //long form
 auto intr = Interface1